 Anonymous reporting is not prohibited under EU data protection law; however, it raises problems as regards the essential requirement that personal data should only be collected fairly.
-As a rule, the WP29 considers that only identified reports should be advertised in order to satisfy this requirement.
+In Opinion 1/2006, the WP29 considered that only identified reports should be advertised in order to satisfy this requirement.
 Businesses should not encourage or advertise the fact that anonymous reports may be made through a whistle-blower scheme.